-Enjoy my Southern take on a classic, Decadent Crawfish Mac and Cheese, is rich cheesy, and spicy crawfish adds a nice surprise to this favorite recipe.
-For a taste of the Big Easy make a big batch to celebrate Fat Tuesday!
+Crawfish Mac and Cheese is rich, cheesy, and spicy.
+Crawfish adds a lovely surprise to this favorite comfort food recipe.
+For a taste of the Big Easy, make a big batch today!

 Mac and cheese is classic comfort food.
-By adding crawfish, I took the recipe to an all-time high.
+Adding crawfish takes this seafood pasta recipe to an all-time high.

 Use fresh or frozen crawfish.
 I find the peeled crawfish tails in the freezer section of my local grocer.

 First, I made a traditional roux using the grease from the bacon.
 Next, I threw in cajun spices to give it a Southern flavor.
 I then gave the recipe a flavor punch with Monterrey Jack and sharp cheddar cheese.
 Finally, I topped it with buttery breadcrumbs for a little crunch and texture.